SechabaLetsela/unidev202X/README.md

-This is where I store all my private files for training
+This is where I store all my public files for reference.